sass/sass/proposal/module-system.md

 * **Encapsulation**.
 The module system should allow authors, particularly library authors, to choose what API they expose.
 They should be able to define entities for internal use without making those entities available for external users to access or modify.
-This also includes the ability to "forward" public APIs from another file.
+The organization of a library's implementation into files should be flexible enough to change without changing the user-visible API.

 * **Configuration**.
 Sass is unusual among languages in that its design leads to the use of files whose entire purpose is to produce side effects—specifically, to emit CSS.
 There's also a broader class of libraries that may not emit CSS directly, but do define configuration variables that are used in computations, including computation of other top-level variables' values.
-The module system should allow the user to flexibly use modules with side-effects, and shouldn't force global configuration.
+The module system should allow the user to flexibly use and configure modules with side-effects.

 ### Low-Level